sword-and-sorcery/core-messages/README.md

 > ⚠️ **Full docs**: https://sword-and-sorcery.github.io/sword-and-sorcery/

-Definition of common messages across the framework
+Definition of common messages for all the framework

 ```